-Top 5 Ways to Avoid Excessive DOM size in WordPress
+Top ways to reduce DOM size in Wordpress

 Update to the latest version of your page builder

-Page builders are the most flagged with large dom size by Pagespeed, consider looking into recent feature improvements made to improve the page-builder DOM structure.
+Page builders are the most flagged with large DOM size, consider looking into recent feature improvements made to improve the page-builder DOM structure.

 Elementor recently added support for Flexbox Containers, which makes pages leaner than using columns for elements.
 Head over to Elementor Flexbox playground to learn and test more about this feature.